-Waldorf College’s indoor turf facility, the Denny Jerome Athletic Center, or DJAC, is a second home to many student athletes.
+Waldorf University’s indoor turf facility, the Denny Jerome Athletic Center, or DJAC, is a second home to many student athletes.
 Built in 2009, the DJAC is used on a daily basis by men and women’s golf, softball, baseball, men/women’s soccer, and most recently, men/women’s track and field.
-With this being the first year of Waldorf College having an indoor track and field program, scheduling practice times at the DJAC has become a bit more complex.
+With this being the first year of Waldorf University having an indoor track and field program, scheduling practice times at the DJAC has become a bit more complex.

 As head coach of the Warrior Track and Field program, Kendrick Clay was faced with the difficulty of providing his athletes practice times and locations that would be productive.
 “We practice at numerous times throughout the day and practices depend on the events the athletes are training for,” Clay said.
 Currently, the DJAC is being used by jumpers and throwers.

 For Clay, having an indoor turf facility is beneficial because it allows for a better, more efficient surface for athletes to train their throws and jumps.
 However, he expressed his concern about training times in the DJAC, “I will say that any time a coaching staff has to have multiple practice times throughout the day, regardless of the sport, it is a stretch for the coaching staff.”
 He continued, saying that recruiting, administration, and even team cohesion could be affected by the practice schedules.
 “When athletes consistently train at different times than their teammates, it can influence team dynamics.”